Image-X-Institute/couch-tracking/README.md

   8. Intel realsense L515, D4315i depth camera
 - Motion platform hardware
   https://github.com/Image-X-Institute/IntERAct
+  1. Tracking target (flat and non-reflective material for depth measurement. phantom with internal markers for KIM).
+  2. Robot connection with couch surface and the phantom.
+- UDP communication
+  1. Router (For private, fixed IP address and uninterrupted communication bewteen couch and the end that track the moving object.)
+  2. Ethernet cable
 - Software
   1. Microsoft Visual Studio 2022
   2. Python 3.7 or above